ENFORCEMENT OF SUPPORT OBLIGATION

 parents cannot agree that extended parent-time applies, ask if they are willing

-to stipulate to a modification of the support order to change legal custody and
+to stipulate to a modification of the support order to

-their support obligations in accordance with the split custody worksheet and
+change legal custody and their support obligations in accordance with the split

-the child support guidelines.
-If they
+custody worksheet and the child support guidelines.
+If they are willing to

 iii.